 Dropbox wins the tight race

-The race between Google Drive and Dropbox is closer than ever before, so it’s no surprise to see that they both have excellent offerings in terms of cloud storage.
-While both facets offer optimal paid and free services, the result has been consistently the same: Dropbox wins every time.
+The competition between Google Drive and Dropbox is closer than ever, so it’s not surprising that they both have excellent cloud storage offerings.
+While both systems offer stellar paid and free services, Dropbox has consistently emerged the winner.

-Not only does Dropbox offer more for enterprise-level users, but it adds to that with improved password control for shared links and an effective unlimited storage package.
+In addition to Dropbox’s extra offerings for enterprise-level users, it features improved password control for shared links and a sizable unlimited storage package.